ktekinay/XOJO-Redis/README.md

 __Note__: If the class cannot connect on instantiation, it will raise an Exception.

 The other class, `RedisControl_MTC`, is meant to use as a control on a Window or similar.
 You must call `Connect` and can implement its additional events.
-It also has `DefaultAddress` and `DefaultPort` that can be filled in at design time.
+It also has `DefaultAddress` and `DefaultPort` that can be filled in at design time through the Inspector.

 ## Methods and Functions